-Applicants are requested to include an exhaustive list of the types of activities for which the third parties (tourism SMEs) will receive financial support.
+Applicants are requested to include an exhaustive list of the types of activities for which the tourism SMEs (third parties) will receive this financial support.
 Applicants must choose from the following list of activities:

 - Travel, registration and accommodation costs allowing active participation of tourism SMEs in support activities (such as training courses, workshops, study visits, coaching sessions, twinning, matchmaking, peer learning, knowledge sharing events etc.).
-Such activities should foster transnational and cross-border cooperation in sustainable tourism.
-The activities organised by the project consortium within this action shall however be free of participation/registration fees for the tourism SMEs participating in the project; - Sustainable and green investments, which may include: - Compliance adaptations necessary to apply for relevant and achievable certification schemes, including costs of certification or standardisation.
-Compliance adaptation may include different costs such as adaptation of operational procedures, documentation, data collection etc. Investments in a physical infrastructure are not eligible; - Costs of advisory services and skills improvement (for example: in mapping specific sustainability related needs to be addressed by an individual SME; in measuring the environmental and social impact of the operations of SMEs, in managing operations in a more environmentally-friendly manner etc.).
+Such activities should foster transnational and cross-border cooperation in digitalisation, innovation new technologies and smart tourism.
+The activities organised by the project consortium within this action shall however be free of participation/registration fees for the tourism SMEs participating in the project; - Digital innovation and smart tourism investments, which may include: - Costs of advisory services and skills improvement (for example: in mapping specific digitalisation / innovation related needs to be addressed by an individual SME; in improving employees' skills to digitalise the operations of SMEs, etc.). - Compliance adaptations necessary to improve the possibility of cooperation with other actors of the value chain in the area of digitalisation, innovation, new technologies or smart tourism, including costs of standardisation.
+Compliance adaptation may include different costs such as adaptation of operational procedures, documentation, data collection etc. Investments in a physical infrastructure are not eligible;

-Beneficiaries are encouraged to follow the Guidelines for Awarding Financial Support to Third Parties (Tourism SMEs) in different countries, as provided in one of the Call Annexes, when proposing a methodology for the selection of SMEs participating in the support scheme.
+Beneficiaries are encouraged to follow the Guidelines for Awarding Financial Support to Third Parties (Tourism SMEs) in different countries, as provided in the Annexe to this call for proposals, when proposing a methodology for the selection of SMEs participating in the support scheme.
 Applicants shall include in their proposals the description of the organisation of the selection procedure as well as the description on how they intend to implement the third party support (for instance, the selection of tourism SMEs, payment of financial support, deliverables, verification of results).

-12.2 Funding forms
+12.2.
+Funding forms

-The grant reimburses up to 75 % of the eligible costs incurred by the consortium and up to 75 % of the support allocated by the consortium to third parties.
+The grant reimburses up to 75 % of the total eligible costs incurred by the consortium and up to 75 % of the financial support provided by the consortium to third parties.

 The consortium is free to choose the form of such support, and how the amount is allocated.
-The consortium should however be aware that:
+The consortium should however respect the following and be aware that:

-- a) The maximum amount of financial support to be granted in total to the third parties (tourism SMEs) cannot exceed six hundred thousand euros (EUR 600,000); - b) The amount of financial support per individual third party cannot exceed ten thousand euros (EUR 10,000) - c) The consortium is requested to financially support minimum 60 tourism SMEs selected for the support scheme implemented by the project.
-The consortium can support a higher number of SMEs, as long as it respects the limits set above (refer additionally to Section 2.3). - d) The onus, legal and operational responsibility is on the consortium to ensure that such financial support respects the provisions of the Grant Agreement.
+- a) The maximum amount of financial support to be granted in total to the third parties (tourism SMEs) cannot exceed EUR 600,000; - b) The amount of financial support per individual tourism SME (third party) cannot exceed ten thousand euros EUR 10,000; - c) The consortium is requested to financially support minimum 60 tourism SMEs (third parties) selected for the support scheme implemented by the project.
+The consortium can support a higher number of SMEs, as long as it respects the limits set above (refer additionally to Section 2.3).

+d) The legal and operational responsibility to ensure that such financial support to the tourism SMEs (third parties) respects the provisions of the Grant Agreement lies with the consortium.